 Don’t get it twisted— we have yet to find someone who sees our value!
-I’ll be damned if any woman puts herself down because of the way she has be spoken to or treated by someone who failed to recognize her worth.
+I’ll be damned if any woman puts herself down because of the way she has been spoken to or treated by someone who failed to recognize her worth.

 6. Single women must be “in the closet”

 This one is really disheartening.
 Believe it or not, many women who have been single for a while are often accused of “being in the closet” — as if there's something to hide?
 It’s bad enough that we are shamed for being “single” but to feel entitled to comment on a person’s sexuality without any knowledge or understanding of what someone has gone through is beyond insulting.

 7. We don’t need or want a partner